AutomateThePlanet/Bellatrix-Documentation/docs/ios-automation/locate-elements.md

 }
 ```

 **Note**: *it is entirely legal to create a **Button** instead of **ToggleButton**.
-Bellatrix library does not care about the real type of the iOS elements.
+BELLATRIX library does not care about the real type of the iOS elements.
 The proxy types are convenience wrappers so to say.
 Meaning they give you a better interface of predefined properties and methods to make your tests more readable.*

 Available Create Methods for Finding Nested Elements
 ----------------------------------------------------